 A bank shall display at all times at its head office and all its branches, a copy of its rate board, for the information of the public.

-Failure to do so will attract administrative penalty in accordance with Section 3 of the Banking Act.
+Failure to do so in (1) & (2) above shall attract administrative penalty in accordance with Section 3 of the Banking Act 2019.